alecjacobson/Mesh-processing-library/README.md

     cmake ../ -DCMAKE_BUILD_TYPE=Release
     make -j8

-This should build everything but the GUI and Video executables.
+This should build everything but the GUI executables (those _might_ work on linux).

 I was mostly interested in the `Subdivfit` program which requires running a few